tummfm/jax-sgmc/docs/usage/io.rst

 Seting up Saving
 -----------------

-**JaxSGMC** supports saving and checkpointing inside of jit-compiled functions.
+**JaxSGMC** supports saving inside of jit-compiled functions.
+Additionally, checkpointing can also be provided (if this is a priority for you, please open a feature request on GitHub).
 Saving data consists of two parts:

 Data Collector
 _______________

 The data collector serializes the data and writes it to the disk and or keeps it in memory.
-Every data collector following the interface works.
+Every data collector following this interface works.

 Saving
 ________

-The function save initializes the interface between the data collector and the jit-compiled function.
+The function 'save' initializes the interface between the data collector and the jit-compiled function.

 If the device memory is large, it is possible to use :func:`jax_sgmc.io.no_save`.
-This function has the same signature towards the jit-compiled function but keeps the all collected data in the device memory.
+This function has the same signature towards the jit-compiled function but keeps all collected samples in the device memory.

 Extending Saveable PyTree Types